missemh/face-rig-tools/README.md

-# face-rig-tools
+# mayaTools
-A collection of Python tools for facial rigging
+A collection of Python tools for rigging and work flow improvement.